-The innkeeper jerked his head; his lips rounded on a word that Mulhall thought, given full birth, would be, “Out!”.
+The innkeeper jerked his head; his lips rounded on a word that Mulhall thought, given full birth, would be out.

-“…driving carefully, I don’t doubt.
-If I were with her, I would insist she drive carefully in a storm like this.
+He tried, on the fly, to conjure a picture.
+“Driving carefully, I don’t doubt.
+If I were with her, I would insist that she drive carefully in a storm like this.
 I can only hope…”

 “She’s probly run in the ditch somewheres.”

 “Lookee,” Miller said.

 This time tapping the back of a loosely clenched fist against Mulhall’s sleeve, he pointed through the door glass.
 “They got a good-sized entryway over to the bank.
 Train’ll be running in the morning.”

 “Turtledove!
 You’re here!”

-“This is Alfred,” she said to Miller.
-“I told you my husband was coming along.”
+“This is Alfred.
+I told you my husband was coming along.”

-“I thought,” Miller said, “I seen you with another man.”
+“I thought I seen you with another man.”

 “Hold on,” Miller said.
 “You, mister.”

 The girl cast a glance at Mulhall, meeting his eyes…a flash of something vivid in hers.
 The distance, these seemed to say, was doubtful, but she meant to try the leap.
-She threw her arms around Mulhall’s startled mid-section, heaving afore as though struck by a cannonball.
-She sank, allowing her head to fall back.
+Heaving as though struck by a cannonball, she threw her arms around his startled midsection.

+And sank, allowing her head to fall back.
 “Alfred, can you forgive me?”